unicode-org/cldr-json/README.md

 ## Package Organization

 Because the CLDR is so large and contains so many different types of information, the JSON data here is grouped into packages by functionality.
-For each type of functionality, there are two available packages: The "modern" packages, which contain the set of locales listed as modern coverage targets by the CLDR subcommittee, and the "full" packages, which contain the complete set of locales, including those in the corresponding modern packages.

-See [PACKAGES.md](./PACKAGES.md) for the full package list.
+See [PACKAGES.md](./PACKAGES.md) for the full package list and details of each package.

 ## Downloading
 ### Tagged Releases